osqp/osqp/docs/index.rst

 OSQP solver documentation
 ==========================
-Debug 2

 **Join our** `forum <https://osqp.discourse.group/>`_ **for any questions related to the solver!**

-The OSQP (Operator Splitting Quadratic Program) solver is a numerical optimization package for solving convex quadratic programs in the form
+One The OSQP (Operator Splitting Quadratic Program) solver is a numerical optimization package for solving convex quadratic programs in the form

 .. math::